Advertising

 Rafael Shinzo

-Image of the anime in its first episode
+Image from the anime's first episode

-Boruto from the next episodes:
+Boruto from the next episodes onwards:

 Sasuke's teachings in the episode: